-A student-run conference hosted by the Owen Graduate School of Management’s Turner Family Center for Social Ventures featured speakers working in social enterprise to discuss the unique challenges and opportunities faced by social ventures.
+A student-run conference hosted by the Vanderbilt's Turner Family Center for Social Ventures featured speakers working in social enterprise to discuss the unique challenges and opportunities faced by social ventures.

 Owen student teams consistently meet with success in competitions, demonstrating excellence in leadership, teamwork, analysis and problem solving and outperforming some of the world’s best-known business schools.
 Click here for a list of case competitions.